cbochs/grapple.nvim/README.md

 A **scope** is a means of namespacing tags to a specific project.
 During runtime, scopes are resolved into a file path, which - in turn - are used as the "root" location for a set of tags.

 Some scopes may be falliable (i.e. `"lsp"`).
 Whenever a scope is unable to resolve to a file path, the scope will fallback to `"directory"`.

-For now, there are five different scope options:
+Below are the available scope options:

 * `"none"`: Tags are ephemeral and deleted on exit
 * `"global"`: Tags are scoped to a global namespace